adq/redbus/README.md

 redbus
 ======

 Welcome to the redbus project.
+Available on Google Play at: https://play.google.com/store/apps/details?id=org.redbus

 The current features of redbus are:

 * Show bus times for stop code.
 * Bookmarked stop codes.